nextcloud/documentation/admin_manual/installation/server_tuning.rst

 Enable PHP OPcache
 ------------------

 The `OPcache <http://php.net/manual/en/intro.opcache.php>`_ improves the performance of PHP applications by caching precompiled bytecode.
-We recommend at least following settings:
+We recommend at least the following settings:

 .. code:: ini